johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 1. An investigation into importing my content from Blogger into a GitHub repo
 2. An experimental port to Docusaurus
-3. The automation of publication to Docusaurus and Blogger

-We're going to go through 1 and 2 now.
-But before we do that, let's create ourselves a Docusaurus site for our blog:
+We're going to go this now.
+First, let's create ourselves a Docusaurus site for our blog:

 ```
-npx @docusaurus/init@latest init blog-website classic
+npx create-docusaurus@latest blog-website classic
 ```

-## I want everything
+## Downloading your Blogger content

 The first thing to do, was obtain my blog content.
 This is a mass of HTML that lived inside Blogger's database.
 (One assumes they have a database; I haven't actually checked.)
-There's a "Back up content" option inside Blogger to allow this:
+There's a `Back up content` option inside Blogger to allow this:

 ![Download content from Blogger](blogger-back-up-your-content.webp)